Camderman106/Nemo/Nemo/ReadMe.md

 This is a little container for holding information about what will be output by the model

 At present its just a list of Column and Scalar OutputNames.
 You can use the special case values "Scalars.All" or "Columns.All" to include everything.
 This is also the default behaviour.
-I might add time filters in future but for now i havent bothered.
+I might add time filters in future but for now I haven't bothered.

 I decided to keep things simple and permit only columns in the aggregate output and Scalars only in the Individual output.
-Other software packages might provide a way of mixing and matchning but i dont believe this is necesary.
+Other software packages might provide a way of mixing and matching but I dont believe this is strictly necesary.
 If you want to include a column in the individual output, add a scalar to act as an interface, and have it simply read the column value you are interested in

 ### Model Context